Sovcomflot: Sanctions

+On 23 February 2024, the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) imposed sanctions on Sovcomflot, targeting its revenue from oil sales to further restrict Russia's financial capabilities in light of its invasion of Ukraine.
+The sanctions include freezing U.S. assets of Sovcomflot and designating 14 of its crude oil tankers, while allowing temporary transactions to offload oil from these vessels.

 Fleet

 As of May 2022, the company owned 122 vessels.
 The fleet includes 50 crude oil tankers, 34 oil products tankers, 14 shuttle tankers, and 10 natural gas carriers.
 Sovcomflot also owns 10 icebreakers.

 Management

 The company is registered in Saint-Petersburg and has representative offices in Moscow, Novorossiysk, Murmansk, Vladivostok, Yuzhno-Sakhalinsk, London, Limassol and Dubai.

-Sovcomflot board of directors is usually headed by executives from the Presidential Administration of Russia.
-In July 2007 Igor Shuvalov, long-time chairman of the board and an aide to Vladimir Putin, was replaced by Sergey Naryshkin, chief of staff of Presidential Administration.
+Sovcomflot board of directors has traditionally been led by executives appointed by the Presidential Administration of Russia.
+In July 2007, Igor Shuvalov, long-time chairman of the board and an aide to Vladimir Putin, was replaced by Sergey Naryshkin, chief of staff of Presidential Administration.
 Other directors were in 2007: Andrey Kostin (Vneshtorgbank), Yury Medvedev, Alexander Misharin, Gleb Nikitin, Charles E. Ryan (of Deutsche Bank), Aleksey Sokolov, Elena Titova (Morgan Stanley), Alexander Tikhonov, Sergey Frank (Chief Executive Officer).

 Sergey Frank controlled the operations as CEO from October 2004 until at least 2012.
 The Management Board also included as of 2012: Sergey Burima (operations), Nicholas Fairfax (London operations), Andrey Khlunev (accounting), Nikolay Kolesnikov (finance), Aleksandr Kurtynin (audit), Callum Ludgate (charter and gas), Vladimir Mednikov (law), Sergey Popravko (Cyprus operations).

 As of August 2019, Frank was still CEO, while Nikolay Kolesnikov was CFO and Igor Tonkovidov was chief operating officer and chief technical officer.